smikhalevski/doubter/README.md

 # Parsing context

-Inside check and transform callbacks you can access options passed to the parser:
+Inside [check](#checks) and [transform](#transformations) callbacks you can access options passed to the parser.
+The `context` option may store arbitrary data.
+By default, context is `undefined`.

+The example below shows how you can transform numbers to formatted strings using context:

 ```ts
 const shape = d.number().transform(